-If having followed the 2 stages of our complaints process you still remain dissatisfied, you can ask to have your complaint reviewed externally by someone who does not work for McLEAR.
+If having followed our complaints process you still remain dissatisfied, you can ask to have your complaint reviewed externally by someone who does not work for McLEAR.

 In the majority of cases, remedies other than financial compensation will satisfy the complainant.
 Financial compensation is therefore a final option and will only apply in cases where the loss or suffering is considered to warrant such a payment.